ematipico/terraform-nextjs-plugin/README.md

 | `routes`     | `Array<Mapping>`, `Mapping` | This is the structure of the routes that describe your pages.                                                                                                               |

 ### Mapping explained

+These mappings are only needed if you have custom routes.
+If you don't, `routes` is not needed as this library is able to create mappings from the files that Nextjs generates.

 Let's say we want to describe the following URLs: